Switch guide7 min readBy Justin Duggan

 Colemak Wide is for people who already want Colemak but also want more separation between the hands and less right-pinky crowding on a standard row-stagger board.

-Colemak Wide makes the most sense when you already type enough each day to notice friction, and you are willing to practice deliberately instead of expecting the new layout to feel natural in a weekend.
+Colemak Wide makes the most sense when you already type enough each day to notice friction, and you are willing to practice deliberately rather than expecting the new layout to feel natural within a week.
+If that description fits, the switch is worth considering seriously — and SureTyping's Colemak Wide layout hub is the right place to start evaluating it with real lessons before you commit.

-• Good fit: people ready to build a real Colemak Wide practice path.
+• Good fit: people ready to commit to a structured Colemak Wide practice path over several weeks.

-• Bad fit: people who want instant speed gains without a retraining period.
+• Bad fit: people who want instant speed gains without accepting a retraining period.

-• Best move: keep the switch attached to a repeatable lesson and testing routine.
+• Best move: attach the switch to a repeatable lesson and review routine from day one.

 Colemak Wide is most useful when you already like Colemak's letter logic but want wider hand separation and easier center-column punctuation on a row-stagger board.